web-dave/webdave.de/src/assets/posts/cypress.md

 ## Interact with elements

 Any element found via `.get()` can receive actions.
-These are the usual actions that a user can perform f.e.
-Click, type text.
+These are the usual actions that a user can perform, for example, click or type a text.
 Here is a list of actions (I find their names very self-explanatory):

 - .click()